 Cirrus Medical Staffing strives to start helping you identify your next assignment about 6-8 weeks before the end of your current job.
 In order to find the best assignments for you, your recruiter must stay informed of your experiences and changes over time.
 Your recruiter should contact you with apartments they believe you will find interesting.
 However, if you have acquired a license in Nevada but your recruiters do not know it, you may never be notified when an assignment becomes available in Las Vegas.

 Set reminders for updating your recruiter after the end of each assignment, or at least 3 times per year.
 Craft a standard email and save it on your computer.
-When it comes time to inform the recruiters you work with that your information has changed, attach your new files, and blast it off.
-You will be ready to entertain that next travel nursing assignment opportunity when it becomes available, and you will have a system for making sure your professional life is documented and well organized.
+When the time comes to inform the recruiters you work with, attach your new files, and blast it off.
+You will be ready to entertain that next travel nursing assignment opportunity when it becomes available.